jliujack/yellowcake/content/posts/2021-05-26-new-commercial-registration-rules-provide-fdi-in-shenzhen-with-more-facilitation.md

 Now, commercial entities conducting business activities such as e-commerce, consulting, planning and other business that do not need a fixed domicile or operation business site, can entrust qualified business secretary enterprises, accounting firms, law firms or any other entities with domicile custody to provide the virtual address services.

 The Revised Rules do not specify the details how to become a virtual address service provider and what is the procedures of entrusting such service.
-However, we consider that such virtual address should be able to be used as a registered address.
+We consider that such virtual address should be able to be used as a registered address.
 The virtual address service provider should take care of the related office so that mails sent to the address can be well received, especially those from government authorities.

 **Conclusion**

-Shenzhen has a strategic position in the development of the Greater Bay Area and play a role as an important support pillar of the “Belt and Road” Initiative.
+Shenzhen has a strategic position in the development of the Greater Bay Area and plays a role as an important support pillar of the “Belt and Road” Initiative.
 The Revised Rules will certainly bring more opportunities for above roles in Shenzhen, and further attract foreign investment.

-In the meanwhile, as there are some provisions still need supporting measures to clearly implement, it is suggested that commercial entities with investment needs in Shenzhen pay attention to further legislative developments.
+In the meanwhile, as some provisions will need to be clarified through supplementary measures before they can be implemented, it is suggested that commercial entities with investment needs in Shenzhen pay attention to further legislative developments.

 *If you have any legal questions regarding investment or company establishment in Shenzhen, please feel free to contact us via administrator@legalandwise.com.*